ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     switchTrigger.interactedEvent:Connect(OnSwitchInteraction)
     ```

 3. Press **Play**.
-Notice how the interaction label now says **Interact** instead of **Turn On**.
+Notice how the interaction label still doesn't change.
 This is because the line of code changing the label to **Turn On** is now in a function that isn't called on in the script.
 The script won't run the function until we tell it to.
 Right now we have only defined what the function does, but we haven't told the script when to run it.

 4. Below your `switchTrigger.interactedEvent:Connect()` line, add: